List of The Waltons characters: James Robert "Jim-Bob" Walton

-James Robert (David W. Harper), better known as Jim-Bob, is the youngest Walton boy and sixth child of John and Olivia Walton.
-He and Joseph Zebulon were born on January 13, 1924, but only he survived as his twin was stillborn.
-Jim-Bob is the only Walton child who was born in a hospital, rather than at home.
+James Robert (David W. Harper), better known as Jim-Bob, is the youngest Walton boy and sixth child of John Sr. and Olivia Walton.
+He and Joseph Zebulon were born twins on January 13, 1924, but only he survived as his brother was unfortunately stillborn.
+Jim-Bob is the only Walton child who was born in a hospital, rather than at home on the mountain.
 As a teenager, he passes his older brother Ben in height.
 He is particularly close to his younger sister Elizabeth.
 He is fascinated by airplanes and aspires to become a pilot; however, increasingly poor eyesight forces him to give up this dream.
-Due to his passion for the Air Corps, Jim-Bob is compelled to get a tattoo of their insignia, which he later regrets.
-He eventually becomes a mechanic and opens his own business just opposite Ike's general store.
-As he grows up, he collects scrap parts to build his own car which tends to break down from its ramshackle construction.
-After being unable to decide on the color, he paints it yellow which Elizabeth teasingly suggests.
+Due to his passion for the United States Army Air Corps.
+Jim-Bob is compelled to get a tattoo of their insignia, which he later regrets.
+He eventually becomes a mechanic and opens his own repair business in an old barn / shed just opposite Ike's general store.
+As he grows up, he collects scrap mechanical parts to build his own car which tends to break down from its ramshackle construction.
+After being unable to decide on the color, he paints it a bright yellow which Elizabeth teasingly suggests.
 While he and Jody are joyriding in the throes of post-war glee, his car is in a crash outside a pool hall.
-He sells the vehicle to compensate for the damages and plans to build another.
-Jim-Bob has several girlfriends throughout the series, including Ike and Corabeth's adopted daughter (and Elizabeth's friend and adoptive cousin) Aimee Godsey and a foreign woman who feigned pregnancy to trick him into marrying her and just as quickly was sent out of his life (though John-Boy wonders if Jim-Bob is still seeing her in secret and not telling the rest of his family), but he never truly settles down with anybody to the knowledge of his family.
+He sells the home-made vehicle to compensate for the damages and plans to build another.
+Jim-Bob has several girlfriends throughout the series, including Ike and Corabeth's adopted daughter (and Elizabeth's friend and adoptive cousin) Aimee Godsey and another young woman who feigned pregnancy to trick him into marrying her and just as quickly was sent out of his life (though John-Boy wonders if Jim-Bob is still seeing her in secret and not telling the rest of his family), but he never truly settles down with anybody to the knowledge of his family.
 Instead, he becomes a hermit living in an airplane hangar right next to an adjacent airfield where he sometimes offers to fly people around and routinely works on planes.
 Jim-Bob's birth date is another example of timeline error in the series: Trying to enlist in the military after the Pearl Harbor attack, he's told that he's too young.
 If his birth date was January 1923, he would have been going-on-19 in December 1941.
 Later he is shown graduating as valedictorian of the Class of 1944 in episode 188 "The Valedictorian."
 However, in the season three episode "The Runaway," he mentions that his birth date is June 13, 1924.